 Horizontal grid corrections are not currently supported.
 The coordinate system transformations in Pix4Dmapper are based on the GDAL library.
 In some cases, a constant offset is applied while in reality, a more accurate transformation needs to be applied for some pairs of coordinate systems.

 To ensure accurate results there are two workarounds:

 1. Transform the image geotags to the output coordinate system before importing them.
 There are several online transformation tools, such as the REFRAME to transform CH1903/LV03 coordinates to CH1903+/LV95 and Ordnance Survey's coordinate transformation tool to transform OSGB36 coordinates to WGS 84.
 Ensure that the correct coordinate system is selected for the image geolocation.

-2. Introduce GCPs measured in the output coordinate system of the project: 202560239.
-Pix4D Desktop assigns a higher weight to the GCPs and they will correct for any errors introduced due to the incorrect transformation.
+2. Introduce GCPs measured in the output coordinate system of the project: How to include GCPs in the project.
+Pix4Dmapper assigns a higher weight to the GCPs and they will correct for any errors introduced due to the incorrect transformation.

 I have a P4RTK that I am using to capture survey data and process in Pix4D.
 The base station is positioned using a "here" shot, meaning a horizontal and vertical translation is required to bring the work into terms of the local coordinate system.
 I know what the translation parameters will be, and they are in the order of 1.3m horizontally and around 30m vertically.

 It is written above that horizontal grid corrections are not currently supported.
 What are the implications of using the RTK accurate EXIF position data from the photos to get the model to process, then use just one GCP to translate the data horizontally and vertically?